You can use Cloud 66 to provision and deploy your code to servers in any Azure region.

 You can find those by following the step by step guide created by Microsoft.

-Make sure you give your Active Directory App the right access.
-Check if your Active Directory Application is added to your Azure subscription and has the role Contributor.
+Make sure you give your Active Directory App a high enough level of access.
+Check that your Active Directory Application is added to your Azure subscription and has the role Contributor.

 The following instructions apply to the now-deprecated legacy cloud adapter for Microsoft Azure.
 This is here for historic purposes only.